Selective disk backup and restore for Azure virtual machines

 }

-Get backup job with Azure CLI
+Get a backup job with the CLI

 az backup job show --vault-name {vaultname} --resource-group {resourcegroup} -n {BackupJobID}